FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Introduction

-To enable the privacy-preserving, communication- and computation-efficient training of high performance models through MHPFL, we propose the \underline{Fed}erated \underline{S}emantic \underline{S}imilarity \underline{A}ggregation (\methodname{}) approach.
-It splits each client's local model into two parts: 1) a heterogeneous feature extractor, and 2) a homogeneous classification header.
+To enable the privacy-preserving, communication- and computation-efficient training of high-performance models through MHPFL, we propose the \underline{Fed}erated \underline{S}emantic \underline{S}imilarity \underline{A}ggregation (\methodname{}) approach for supervised classification tasks, which have been widely applied in fields like cancer detection for medical diagnosis and object recognition in autonomous driving \cite{1w-survey}. {\ijcai{As depicted in Figure~\ref{fig:Demo_extractor_header},}} it splits each client's local model into two parts: 1) a heterogeneous feature extractor, and 2) a homogeneous classification header.
 Local-to-global knowledge transfer is achieved by semantic similarity-based classification header parameter aggregation.
 Since the parameters of classification headers from different clients corresponding to the same class are semantically similar, each client only needs to upload classification header parameters corresponding to locally seen classes.
 The FL server aggregates parameters from different classification headers by class to update the global header.
 Global-to-local knowledge transfer is achieved through parameter stabilization.
 To ensure stable convergence, we devise an adaptive parameter stabilization strategy that fuses local historical header parameters and the latest global header parameters for locally seen classes to update the local header of each FL client.

 Owing to the above design, \methodname{} has the following advantages: 1) aggregating semantically similar head parameters corresponding to the same class stabilizes the decision boundaries and boosts performance; 2) the adaptive parameter stabilization strategy alleviates parameter shaking in the initial training rounds, thereby speeding up convergence; 3) the server and clients only need to transmit classification header parameters corresponding to seen classes, which is communication-efficient compared to transmitting the entire model; 4) low computational overhead for FL clients as they only fuse partial parameters from the global and local headers before local training; and 5) since only partial parameters are transmitted between the FL server and FL clients, no new privacy risk is introduced.
+In short, compared with existing methods, \methodname{} improves model performance, and communication and computation efficiency simultaneously.

 Theoretical analysis proves the convergence of \methodname{}.
 Extensive experiments on two real-world datasets against seven compared with state-of-the-art MHPFL baselines demonstrate that \methodname{} achieves up to $3.62\%$ higher accuracy, $15.54$ times higher communication efficiency, and $15.52$ times higher computation efficiency.